 The end result is that a formerly depressed, suicidal and decidedly introverted teenager is now a genuinely happy, curious, and slightly introverted adult who loves to share the best of what he’s learned about happiness, success, and a life well-lived with others.

-I’ll answer the rest of Tim’s questions next week, but your homework (if you want some) is to answer the first five questions for yourself and share your favorite answers in the comments section below.
+I’ll answer the rest of Tim’s questions next week, but your homework (if you want some) is to answer the first five questions for yourself.

 Have fun, learn heaps, and happy exploring!